ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

   thanks to Anton Hößl
 - `kdb ls` now has `-0` option (needed for Web UI)
-- The [csvstorage](https://www.libelektra.org/plugins/csvstorage) now can treat selected columns to be part of the key. thanks to Thomas Waser
+- The [csvstorage](https://www.libelektra.org/plugins/csvstorage) now can treat selected columns to be part of the key.
+Error messages were improved. thanks to Thomas Waser

 ## Other News